Prime Minister of Malta

 The prime minister of Malta (Prim Ministru ta' Malta) is the head of government, which is the highest official of Malta.
 The prime minister chairs Cabinet meetings, and selects its ministers to serve in their respective portfolios.
-The prime minister holds office by virtue of their ability to command the confidence of the Parliament, as such they sit as members of Parliament.
+The prime minister holds office by their ability to command the confidence of the Parliament, as such they sit as members of Parliament.

-The prime minister is appointed by the president, in doing so, the president is of the opinion that the appointed individual is the most able to command the majority of the House of Representatives; typically, this individual is the leader of a political party or coalition of parties that hold the largest number of seats in the House of Representatives.
+The prime minister is appointed by the president, in doing so, the president believes that the appointed individual is the most able to command the majority of the House of Representatives; typically, this individual is the leader of a political party or coalition of parties that hold the largest number of seats in the House of Representatives.

 The prime minister is ex officio an appointee to the grade of Companion of Honour - K.U.O.M.
 (Kumpanju tal-Unur) of the National Order of Merit.

 Establishment of the office and developments

-The office of "Head of Ministry" was created as soon as Malta was granted autonomous government in 1921.
+The office of "Head of Ministry" was created as soon as the Colony of Malta was granted autonomous government in 1921.
 The 1921 constitution was suspended twice before being revoked.
-On the first occasion (1930–33), the head of ministry (at the time, Gerald Strickland) and his cabinet were retained.
+On the first occasion (1930–33), the Head of Ministry (at the time, Lord Strickland) and his cabinet were retained.
 Following the second suspension in 1934, the cabinet was dismissed.